 Social projects with focus on water

-Furthermore, the Company became a member of the non-profit organization “Swiss Water Partnership” in 2012.
-The goal of this platform is to bring together all those involved in the topic of water supply (from academic, economic as well as public and private spheres) to collectively address future water challenges.
-This partnership also aims to promote the international dialogue on water.
+The cooperation with the non-profit organization “Swiss Water Partnership” was also continued in the reporting year.
+The goal of this platform is to bring together all those involved in the topic of water supply (from academic, economic as well as public and private spheres) to collectively address future challenges in this area and promote the international dialog on water.

-Donations and financial contributions – including product donations – totaling CHF 2.7 million were made during the reporting year (previous year CHF 2.7 million).
-In addition, employees contributed 2,335 hours of charitable work as part of social projects (previous year 2,390 hours).
+Donations and financial contributions – including product donations – totaling CHF 3.1 million were made during the reporting year (previous year CHF 2.7 million).
+In addition, employees contributed 1,340 hours of charitable work as part of social projects (previous year 2,335 hours).
 All donations and related commitments are neutral from a party political point of view.
-Geberit also supported facilities for disabled persons and long-term unemployed, where simple installation and packaging work in the amount of around CHF 4.8 million was carried out in 2012 (previous year CHF 3.5 million).
-As a rule, no donations are made to parties or politicians, no political statements are made and no political lobbying is carried out.
+Geberit also supported facilities for disabled persons and long-term unemployed, where simple assembly and packaging work in the amount of around CHF 4.4 million was carried out in 2013 (previous year CHF 4.8 million).
+No donations were made to parties or politicians.
+As a rule, no political statements are made and no political lobbying is carried out.
 This is ensured globally as part of the annual audit of the Code of Conduct.